xdev-software/mockserver-neolight/README.md

 # MockServer NeoLight

-A lightweight rewrite of the abandoned [MockServer project](https://github.com/mock-server/mockserver) with focus on simplicity, maintainability and TestContainers.
+A lightweight rewrite of the abandoned [MockServer project](https://github.com/mock-server/mockserver) with focus on simplicity, maintainability and [Testcontainers](https://java.testcontainers.org/modules/mockserver/).

 > [!NOTE]
 > The full list of changes can be found in the [Changelogs](./CHANGELOG.md#100)